TheRealAnonymous008/quartz/content/details/machine learning/reinforcement learning/Multi-Agent Reinforcement Learning.md

 # Research
 * *Current (2023) trends suggest that mixed play algorithms more or less perform the same*.

-* *A Variational Approach to Mutual Information Based Coordination for Multi-Agent Reinforcement Learning * [^Kim_2023]
-	* introduces a new mutual information framework for MARL.
+*  [^Kim_2023]   introduces a new mutual information framework for MARL.
 This leads to the development of an algorithm called **Variational Maximum Mutual Information, Multi-Agent Actor Critic** which allows agents to coordinate simultaneous actions without latency.

-[^Kim_2023]: Kim, Cho, Jung, and Sung (2023).
+	[^Kim_2023]: 🎯 Kim, Cho, Jung, and Sung (2023).
 [A Variational Approach to Mutual Information Based Coordination for Multi-Agent Reinforcement Learning](https://arxiv.org/pdf/2303.00451.pdf)

 # Topics
 * [[MARL -- Notation Guide]]